Centennial Library and Academic Building

 “It is such wonderful space!
 It is being used to capacity most days and students are pleased with the different types of study spaces provided.
 They are intuitively finding their way and choosing the spaces that work best for them.”Gladys Watson Director, Centennial College Libraries

 Centennial is a microcosm of Toronto’s cultural diversity.
-The design response was to make the program welcoming and readable to a wide constituency through clear and accessible circulation around a central atrium, which itself creates a vital social hub where students and faculty can interact.
+The design strategy responded to making its program welcoming and readable to a broad constituency through clear and accessible circulation around a central atrium, which itself creates a vital social hub where students and faculty can interact.

 The use of quality materials and detailing impart a message that this institution respects students and their pursuit of knowledge.
-Custom wood screen panels and limestone stairs continue indoors what is proclaimed on the exterior in black granite, robust iron-spot brick and copper cladding on a circular auditorium and projecting vertical bays.
+The library and other academic facilities include a variety of study areas, classrooms, and administrative offices, addressing the imperative that educational institutions be responsive to sustainable design.
+A LEED Gold Certified building, the material palette has been carefully selected: custom-made wood screen panels and limestone stairs on the inside and black granite, robust iron-spot brick and copper cladding on the exterior.
+A circular auditorium and projecting vertical bays are formally expressed in the volume of the building and are distinguishable on the façade.

 |Sustainability||LEED Gold Certified|